-Before classes start, there are Welcome Week where new Dawson students get a first look at the tools and resources offered by the college.
+Before classes start, there are Welcome Days when new Dawson students get a first look at the tools and resources offered by the college.

 First, look on our Welcome Week dates & times list on our website to see if there is another “Group” that you can join (same program).
 If not, then don’t worry.
 You can either come in on another day during the Welcome Week (refer to our schedule of dates & times posted on-line).
 You will still be able to pick up your ID card, locker info, etc.